 Workers and business owners

-Though most statewide mask and social distancing requirements are no longer in place, Oregon OSHA continues to handle complaints on those requirements that remain (such as for public transportation and correctional facilities).
+Statewide mask requirements are in place again due to the Delta variant, though some older regulations on distancing have been relaxed.
+Oregon OSHA continues to handle complaints on those requirements that remain (such as for public transportation and correctional facilities).
 If you need to report hazards at a worksite, or believe you have been discriminated against on the basis of safety and health issues, you can file a complaint online or call 503.229.5910.

 The Oregon Bureau of Labor & Industries has information on the rights and responsibilities of workers and employers regarding sick leave, quarantine, vaccinations and more.
 For more information, call 971-673-0761, email firstname.lastname@example.org, or file a complaint online.

 If you lost income during the pandemic, you may qualify for unemployment benefits.
 Contact the Oregon Employment Department for assistance by calling 833-410-1004 or filling out their contact form online.